davidfcarr/rsvpmaker-for-toastmasters/readme.txt

 = 6.0 =

 * Member signups and suggestions screen shows upcoming roles the member has signed up for, suggested roles if the member has not taken a role, plus contact info.
 Includes one-click signup links for the open roles.

-= 5.9.9 =

-* Refinements to one-click signup method

-* Improved data model for roles

-* Improved logging of assignments, signups, and withdrawls

-= 5.9.8 =

-* Updated How to Edit the Agenda block

-= 5.9.5 =

-* Validation for application form

-= 5.9.2 =

-* Suggestion mode improvements

-= 5.9.1 =

-* Suggest all

-* Fix missing directory in svn

-= 5.9 =

-* Enhancements to the meeting minutes tools